ufoscorp/braintux/README.md

 ## Modules

-Braintux are made by modules.
-EVERYTHING ARE MODULES.
-Some of the serve to do the communication between Braintux and you, we call the by VIEWS.
+Braintux are made by modules. **everything are modules**.
+Some of the serve to do the communication between Braintux and you, we call the by **views**.

 ### View Modules